![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 1931 Spingarn Medal for making the year's most significant contribution

-African-Americans in its historical perspective, such as This Side of Jordan (1929), but the
+African-Americans in its historical perspective, such as This Side of Jordan (1929), set on a Louisiana plantation.
+The

 majority of Bradford's work was lighthearted and humorous.
 John Henry (1931) was based on the